Peter Allan (priest)

 Peter George Allan (born 1950) is a British Anglican priest and monk.
 From 2011 to 2019, he was principal of the College of the Resurrection, an Anglo-Catholic theological college in Mirfield, West Yorkshire, England.
-He has been a monk of the Community of the Resurrection since 1985.
+He was a monk of the Community of the Resurrection between 1985 and 2024.

 Early life and education

 Allan was born in 1950.
 He studied music at Wadham College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1972: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1976.
 In 1972, he matriculated into the College of the Resurrection, Mirfield, to study theology and train for ordination.
 He left the college after three years to be ordained in the Church of England.

 Ordained ministry

 Allan was ordained in the Church of England as a deacon in 1975 and as a priest in 1976.
 From 1975 to 1978, he served his curacy at St Andrew's Church, Stevenage, an Anglo-Catholic parish in the Diocese of St Albans.
 Then, from 1978 to 1982, he was chaplain of Wadham College, Oxford, and a curate of the University Church of St Mary the Virgin, Oxford.

 In 1982, Allan joined the Community of the Resurrection as a novice.
 In 1985, he made his vows, thereby becoming a monk and a full member of the Community of the Resurrection.
-Since 1985, he has been the precentor of the community.
+From 1985, he was the precentor of the community.
 In 2011, he was also appointed principal of the College of the Resurrection, an Anglo-Catholic theological college that is associated with the Community of the Resurrection.
-He is also a lecturer in moral theology and liturgical music at the college.
+He was also a lecturer in moral theology and liturgical music at the college.
 He stepped down as principal at the end of the 2018/2019 academic year and was succeeded by Mark Sowerby, former Bishop of Horsham.
-In September 2019, he returned to parish life and became an assistant priest of the Severn Loop Parishes in the Diocese of Lichfield; he remains a member of the Community of the Resurrection.
+In September 2019, he returned to parish life and became an assistant priest of the Severn Loop Parishes in the Diocese of Lichfield.
+At a Chapter meeting in July 2024, upon his own request, Allan was released from the Community of the Resurrection, marking his departure from monastic life.